BobTheBuidler/ez-a-sync/docs/index.rst

 .. autoclass:: a_sync.ASyncGenericBase
    :members:

+Those objects will work for most use cases.
+If you need to do some iteration, the `a_sync.iter` submodule has what you need:

+.. automodule:: a_sync.iter
+   :members:

+There's this cool future class that doesn't interact with the rest of the lib but depending on your needs might be even better.
+WIP:

+.. automodule:: a_sync.future

-Everything in ez-a-sync can be found by navigating the tree below.
+Everything else in ez-a-sync can be found by navigating the tree below.
 Enjoy!

 .. toctree::
    :maxdepth: 3